Sustainable industrial hall at Embraport

 .jpg/jcr:content/Web%20RGB%20JPG-Embraport%20-%20Kyburz%20%20(1).jpg)

-The new Kyburz site at Embraport was built using sustainable low-tech timber construction and equipped with all facilities for efficient operation.
+The new Kyburz site in Embraport was built using a sustainable low-tech timber construction method and equipped with everything needed for efficient operations.

 .jpg/jcr:content/Web%20RGB%20JPG-Embraport%20-%20Kyburz%20%20(2).jpg)

-The façade is made of dark brown pressure-treated spruce boards.
+The facade is made of dark brown impregnated spruce boards.

 .jpg/jcr:content/Web%20RGB%20JPG-Embraport%20-%20Kyburz%20%20(3).jpg)

-A photovoltaic system is installed on the shed roof of the production building, supplying the majority of the required operational electricity.
+A photovoltaic system is installed on the sawtooth roof of the production building, supplying the majority of the electricity needed for operations.

 .jpg/jcr:content/Web%20RGB%20JPG-Embraport%20-%20Kyburz%20%20(4).jpg)

-Extensive exposed timber and the glass façades of the shed roof create pleasantly bright working conditions in both the production hall and the offices.
+The visible timber and the glass fronts of the sawtooth roof create pleasantly bright working conditions in the production hall and offices.

 .jpg/jcr:content/Web%20RGB%20JPG-Embraport%20-%20Kyburz%20%20(5).jpg)

-Various wood materials were used in the timber construction: OSB oriented strand boards, DWD wood fibre boards, DUO glulam beams, solid wood, and glulam beams for the truss members.
+Various timber materials were used in the construction: OSB boards, DWD wood fibre boards, DUO laminated beams, solid wood, and glulam for the truss girders.

 .jpg/jcr:content/Web%20RGB%20JPG-Embraport%20-%20Kyburz%20%20(6).jpg)

-The covered entrance area provides visitors with shelter from the rain when entering and exiting.
+The covered entrance provides visitors with shelter from the rain when getting in and out of vehicles.

 .jpg/jcr:content/Web%20RGB%20JPG-Embraport%20-%20Kyburz%20%20(7).jpg)

-All rooms are accessible via wide passageways and ramps, allowing access by electric vehicle or bicycle.
+All areas are accessible via wide passages and ramps, even with electric vehicles or bicycles.